tigrisdata-archive/astro-comments/README.md

 ### Creating a Tigris Collection

-To initialize the collection in your Tigris project, update the following parameters with your Tigris project, client ID, and client secret.
+To initialize the collection in your Tigris project, update the following parameters in the `setup.ts` file with your Tigris project, client ID, and client secret.

 ```ts
 // setup client